 Analysis and Test Results

-We purchased and tested 10 contenders for our best baby lotion review.
-With side-by-side comparisons, we have the details on smell, feel, and eco-health of each product in this review so you can find the right option for your family.
+We purchased and tested contenders for our best baby lotion review in side-by-side comparisons.
+We have the details on smell, feel, and eco-health of each product in this review, so you can find the right option for your family.

-Many of the products we considered are fragrance-free, which means they have no "added" scent known as fragrance included in their formula.
-However, this does NOT mean they are without odor.
+Many of the products we tested are fragrance-free, which means they have no "added" scent known as fragrance or parfum in their formula.
+However, this does NOT mean they lack odor.
 Other products have added perfumes or fragrances designed to inspire feelings of freshness, clean, or "baby."
-Some of the baby lotions even have what we would call an offensive odor or an odor that is particularly strong or lingering.
-We don't think babies need any kind of fragrance to smell amazing and that any introduction of smells just introduces more chemicals to the mix.
-And we believe that less is more when it comes to additives.
-Especially on sensitive new baby skin that absorbs everything to some degree.
+Some of the baby lotions have what we call an offensive odor or a smell that is strong or lingering.
+We don't think babies need fragrances to smell amazing, and any introduction of scents just introduces more chemicals to the mix.
+And we believe that less is more when it comes to chemical additives since your skin absorbs everything to some degree.

-Also, it is essential to note that manufacturers don't have to identify the ingredients in their fragrances.
+Also, it is essential to note that manufacturers do not have to reveal the ingredients in their fragrances.
 Whether natural or not, many fragrances can contain irritants or other concerning chemicals known for endocrine disruption or other health concerns.
-Once "fragrance" listed on the ingredients could contain 100's of chemicals, and you'll never know what they are.
-These reasons are why we prefer to avoid fragrance if we can, even natural fragrance, especially if they claim a proprietary blend and fail to say precisely what it is.
+One "fragrance" listed on the ingredients could contain 100s of chemicals, and the company doesn't have to tell you what they are.
+These reasons are why we prefer to avoid fragrance if we can, even natural fragrance, especially if they claim a proprietary blend and fail to say exactly what is included.

-The most potent smelling options are the Cetaphil Baby Daily Lotion and the Earth Mama Calming Lavender Baby Lotion with the Johnson's Baby Moisturizing Pink Baby Lotion coming in a short way behind them.
-The Cetaphil is particularly offensive as it smells like perfume and lingers so strongly you wouldn't be able to play hide and seek while wearing it as the seeker could just follow the smell to your location.
-Earth Mama is also strong, but at least lavender, in general, isn't as repulsive for most people, but if you don't like lavender, then it is a no-go for sure as we feel it has the strongest lavender scent in the lineup.
+The most potent smelling options are the Cetaphil Baby Daily Lotion and the Earth Mama Calming Lavender Baby Lotion, with the Johnson's Baby Moisturizing Pink Baby Lotion, coming in a short distance behind them.
+The Cetaphil is particularly offensive, as it smells like perfume and lingers so strongly you wouldn't be able to play hide and seek while wearing it as the seeker could just follow the smell to your location.
+Earth Mama is also pungent, but at least lavender.
+In general, lavender isn't as repulsive to most people, but if you don't like lavender, then it is a no-go for sure as we feel it has the strongest lavender scent in the lineup.

-The takeaway is "fragrance-free" does not mean scent-free, and you need to be careful with even "natural" fragrances if they don't specify what it is.
-For this reason, we lean toward no fragrance options.
+The takeaway is "fragrance-free" does not mean scent-free, and you need to be careful with even "natural" fragrances if they don't specify what the ingredients are.
+For this reason, we prefer no fragrance options and scent-free choices.

 Lotion can feel smooth and silky or greasy and slick and everything in between.
-We think the best lotions for a baby absorb quickly and leave a smooth feeling behind.
+We think the best lotions absorb quickly and leave a smooth, soft feeling behind.
 A lotion that is too slick or greasy could leave you struggling to keep ahold of your little one, and something that dries to a sticky consistency could also be uncomfortable for your baby.
 While we did test a couple of ointments in this group, the majority of contenders were lotions, and therefore, should rub into the skin and leave little residue behind.
-The ointments are another ball of wax and are intended for minimal use over irritated or dry skin and are meant to leave behind somewhat of a film to protect the skin beneath as it heals.
+The ointments are another ball of wax and are for minimal use over irritated or dry skin.
+This type of product should leave behind a film to protect the skin beneath as it heals.

-The best feeling options include Babyganics, Puracy Baby Lotion, and Eucerin Baby Eczema Relief Body Cream, all of which absorb quickly without excessive rubbing and feel soft and smooth with no stickiness or residue left behind.
-They also didn't give any cooling or burning sensations for any testers in our group.
-The Puracy lotion includes lavender and grapefruit extracts and could irritate if your skin is dry or cracked, but we didn't experience this.
-We do recommend a patch test just in case.
+The best feeling lotions include Babyganics, Puracy Baby Lotion, and Eucerin Baby Eczema Relief Body Cream, all of which absorb quickly without excessive rubbing and feel soft and smooth with no stickiness or residue.
+They also didn't give any cooling or burning sensations for testers in our review.
+The Puracy lotion includes lavender and grapefruit extracts and could irritate your skin if it is dry, burned, or cracked, but we didn't experience this.
+We recommend a patch test to be safe.

-The worst feeling baby lotions were the Cetaphil Baby Daily Lotion, which is thin and slippery when applied but dries to a sticky consistency that feels like something is left behind on your skin.
+The worst feeling baby lotions were the Cetaphil Baby Daily Lotion.
+This lotion is initially thin and slippery but dries to a sticky consistency that feels like a residue is left on your skin.
 Baby Dove and Burt's Bees, Nourishing Baby Lotion are also sticky after absorption.
-Still, at least they didn't result in a burning sensation like Johnson's Baby Moisturizing Pink Baby Lotion and Earth Mama Calming Lavender Baby Lotiondid for some of our testers.
+On the bright side, they didn't result in a burning sensation like Johnson's Baby Moisturizing Pink Baby Lotion and Earth Mama Calming Lavender Baby Lotiondid for some of our testers.

 The takeaway?
-For the most part, you should do a patch test of any lotion on your little one before you slather it everywhere.
-Trying it on yourself could also provide information, but since everyone is different and baby skin is more sensitive, it won't be all the information you need.
-Lotions with no fragrance felt better over time, and those that left skin feeling soft and smooth were preferable to our testers than those that left a sticky feeling behind.
+You should do a lotion patch test on your little one before you smear it everywhere.
+Using the lotion on yourself might provide some information, but everyone is different, and baby skin is often more sensitive, so it won't be all the information you need.
+Lotions with no fragrance felt better over time, and those that left skin feeling soft and smooth were preferable to our testers than those that left a sticky residue.

-Lotion eco-health means less of everything (within reason); fewer additives, fewer chemicals, fewer perfumes, simply less of anything that could be harsh on newborn skin, irritate dry or rashy areas or impact health in a negative way.
-While we can't say what may or may not irritate your baby's skin, as every little one is different, we can make an educated guess that the more extra things a lotion contains, the more likely it is to potentially cause a problem to those sensitive to chemicals or with allergies.
-There is also research to indicate that some ingredients are not healthy for humans, and we believe you should avoid them whenever possible.
+Lotion eco-health means less of everything (within reason); fewer additives, chemicals, perfumes, simply less of anything that could be harsh on newborn skin, irritate dry or rashy areas, or negatively impact health.
+While we can't say what might irritate your baby's skin, as every little one is different, we can make an educated guess; the more additional things in a lotion, the more likely it is to pose a problem for sensitive skin.
+There is also research that indicates that some ingredients are not healthy for humans, and we believe you should avoid them if possible.

-Your little one will come into contact with a variety of chemicals every day; some studies indicate an average of up to 60 chemicals a day!
+Your baby will come into contact with multiple chemicals every day.
+Some studies indicate an average of up to 60 chemicals a day!
 According to the Environmental Working Group non-profit corporation, a group committed to healthier living:

-We've reviewed many of the most popular baby lotion options on the market, and some of them include questionable ingredients we aren't fond of.
+We've reviewed many of the most popular baby lotion options on the market, and some of them include questionable ingredients we don't like.
 When looking for products for your little one from body wash to lotions, the EWG has some tips to help find the safest option.

-For these reasons, products with fewer chemicals earned more points in this review.
-While this doesn't indicate they are completely healthy or without any concerning ingredients, we do feel that any option that is trying to be healthier should be given credit.
+For these reasons, products with fewer chemicals earned more points in our review.
+While this doesn't indicate that they are entirely healthy or without any concerning ingredients, we do feel that any option that is trying to be healthier should get some credit.

-The top contenders for eco-health include Babyganics Everyday Lotion as it is free of most of the health and environmental concerns, includes certified organic ingredients and performs no animal testing.
-Earth Mama also has organic ingredients and few chemicals, if you don't mind the natural fragrance it comes with.
-Burt's Bees also boasts no animal testing, and Puracy is certified cruelty-free, which is excellent.
+The top contenders for eco-health include Babyganics Everyday Lotion as it is free of most of the health and environmental concerns, contains certified organic ingredients, and performs no animal testing.
+Earth Mama also has organic ingredients and few chemicals, if you don't mind the strong natural fragrance.
+Burt's Bees also boasts no animal testing, and Puracy is certified cruelty-free, which is impressive.

-The bummers in this group are any that contain petrolatum, which often contains impurities that are known carcinogens (like polycyclic aromatic hydrocarbons [PAHs]).
-While the petrolatum itself seems to be considered relatively safe, it's the potential for contamination during the processing of it that is the primary concern.
-Whether the products in this round up contain these potential contaminants isn't something we can answer, but we think there are plenty of great alternatives that do not contain petrolatum.
-So if you are worried about it, you have plenty of other options.
+The disappointments are the products that contain petrolatum, which can contain impurities that are known carcinogens (like polycyclic aromatic hydrocarbons [PAHs]).
+While the petrolatum itself appears to be considered relatively safe, it's the potential for contamination during its processing that is the concern.
+Whether or not the products in this round up contain contaminants isn't something we can answer, but we think there are great alternatives in this review without petrolatum.
+So if you have concerns, there are plenty of other options.
 Those with petrolatum include Aveeno Baby, Baby Dove, and Aquaphor Baby Healing Ointment.

-Finding an excellent lotion for your baby doesn't have to be a shot in the dark or random guesswork.
-We believe our research and hands-on testing in this review provides the information you need to find the best option for your baby without breaking the bank on products you wish you'd never bothered buying.
-Our top-ranked options are the best of the bunch absorbing quickly, leaving a smooth feeling behind, no odor or a light, fresh scent, and the ability to help relieve dry skin without a greasy mess.
+Finding an excellent, effective lotion for your baby doesn't have to be guesswork or random shots in the dark.
+We believe our extensive research and hands-on testing provides the information you need to choose the best product for your little one without draining your wallet on products you wish you'd never purchased.
+Our top-ranking contenders are the best of the bunch absorbing quickly, creating soft and smooth feelings, no odor or a light, fresh scent, and the ability to help relieve dry skin without making a greasy mess.

 — Wendy Schmitz